-Note: You can configure a KMX-4911 system's network settings from card A or B in a multi-card system.
+Note: You can configure a KMX-49N1 system's network settings from card A or B in a multi-card system.
 These settings are automatically replicated to all other cards.
+For more information about the location of card A and B in the frame, see Installation of the KMX-49N1 in the GV Node Frame, on page 25.